-The comparison of these entropy maxima with the ordering wave vectors obtained in NBT is delicate for a lattice of finite size as the set of $\qv$-points that lie energetically close to the ring minimum varies greatly as the ring changes radius when $J_2$ is altered.
+The comparison of these entropy maxima with the ordering wave vectors obtained in NBT is delicate for a lattice of finite size.
+This is because the set of $\qv$-points that lie energetically close to the ring minimum varies greatly as the ring changes radius when $J_2$ is altered.
 The light orange dots in Fig.~\ref{fig:spinwaves_ring} show the directions of the $\qv$-points that deviate no more than $10^{-6}$ from the minimum energy for selected $J_2$ values.
-In our selection of $J_2$ values and system sizes for NBT we have made sure that there is at least one $\qv$-point which is close to the orientation of the maximal entropy (green line).
-The orange stars in Fig.~\ref{fig:spinwaves_ring} show the direction of the ordering wave vector leading to smallest free energy, obtained by NBT, at very low temperatures ($\sim 10^{-4}$).
-They are consistent with the directions of maximal spin wave entropy.
+In our selection of $J_2$ values and system sizes for NBT we have made sure that there is at least one $\qv$-point which is close to the orientation of the maximal entropy (green curve).
+The orange stars in Fig.~\ref{fig:spinwaves_ring} show the direction of the ordering wave vector giving smallest free energy in NBT at very low temperatures ($\sim 10^{-4}$).
+They are consistent with the directions of maximal spin-wave entropy.

 Note that for the region $0.85 < J_2 < 0.95$, we show no data points from NBT.
-In this region the spin wave entropy difference between $\Gamma$K and the favored direction (green line) is small ($\sim 10^{-3}$).
+In this region the spin-wave entropy difference between $\Gamma$K and the favored direction (green curve) is small ($\sim 10^{-3}$).
 With such small entropy differences, the finite size effect which leads to small energy differences ($\sim 10^{-6}$) of the $\qv$-points on the ring becomes increasingly important and one must consider higher temperatures ($\sim 10^{-3}$) in order for entropy, as opposed to the energy, to determine which spiral state is stabilized.
-At such ``high'' temperatures, the entropy is likely not determined purely by linear spin wave fluctuations.
+At such ``high'' temperatures, the entropy is likely not determined purely by linear spin-wave fluctuations.
 Thus, we do not have any reliable data in this region.